By Brad Hicks

 Ezekiel 36: 25-27 – I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your impurities and from all your idols.
 I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
 And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws.

-Brothers and sisters, this New Heart that God has freely created in you and me is precisely the New Birth that Jesus explained to Nicodemus in the third chapter of John.
+This New Heart that God has freely created in you and me is precisely the New Birth that Jesus explained to Nicodemus in the third chapter of John.
 It is the New Creation in Paul’s letters to the first churches.
 Hallelujah!
 The old is gone, the new is here!
 It is the New Life about which Peter and the apostles proclaimed in the temple courts when the angel burst them out of jail.
 It is the Spirit poured out on all flesh foretold by the prophet Joel and fulfilled at Pentecost in the second chapter of Acts.
 This New Heart that we have been given is Salvation itself, friends.
 It is our only way, truth, and life.
 It is Jesus, himself, coming to dwell inside of this Most Holy of Holies, the temple of human hearts that have been miraculously made clean to house the Holy Spirit of God.

 Friends, this is God’s promise.
 Whether or not you feel like your heart is a holy temple that houses the Spirit of Christ, this is the heart you’ve been given if you, indeed, are in Christ.

 How should we, then, respond to such an indescribable and unimaginably gracious gift?